low overhead is great

 Our thesis is that lawyers are selling their brainpower, their ability to reflect their clients’ intentions in written form, and their negotiating abilities – all to achieve excellent results for their clients.
 None of the foregoing costs are germane to anything of importance to our clients, so they can be, and have been, jettisoned by the Firm as unnecessary.

 Second, we focus on keeping people in the Firm on a long-term basis.
-We have found that the efficiencies that arise from attorneys who learn the Firm and learn the clients, as opposed to new people coming in all the time, is a quite significant cost benefit for our clients.
-Indeed, there is nothing more inefficient than the first deal for a new client with new inexperienced people.
+We have found that the efficiencies that arise from attorneys who learn the structure and priorities of the Firm, as opposed to new people coming in all the time, is a quite significant cost benefit for our clients.
+Indeed, there is nothing more inefficient than the first deal for a new client with new, inexperienced people.